If the names Lizzie Borden or Count Dracula give your spine a few pleasant tingles, you may be part of the growing trend known as ghost tourism.

 Yet others believe the popularity of ghost travel may be due to interest in matters spiritual.

-No one quite knows why - although the increasing number of horror movies and ghost literature might be partly to blame - all the way back to such antiques as Ghostbusters, the Amityville Horror or The Exorcist.
+No one quite knows why − although the increasing number of horror movies and ghost literature might be partly to blame, dating back to the early days of Ghostbusters, the Amityville Horror or The Exorcist.

 Ghost tourism vs ghost hunting

 You may hear the two terms being used interchangeably but they're not quite the same.

 Ghost hunting is more interactive than ghost tourism.
 Rather than simply visiting the most haunted places in a destination, you actually look for ghosts.
 You could even equip yourself with a ghost-hunting kit – yes, there is such a thing – which is supposed to increase your chances of communicating with or "meeting" a ghost.

 And while supernatural attractions like the ones I describe further down are becoming more popular, they have little to do with the investigative side of ghosts and hauntings and are a far more serious incursion into the paranormal.
 (You can read more about ghost hunting here.)